 When you open Egyptian Magic, you may notice it resembles petroleum jelly.
 The pale yellow color (thanks to the honey) of Egyptian Magic is actually a bit darker than the cream color of petroleum jelly.
 It is a lot thicker than petroleum jelly, too.
 If your product jiggles like petroleum jelly you do not have the real deal (read below for more details on that).
 Petroleum jelly locks moisture into the skin.
 That means it will prevent anything underneath from escaping, but it does not actually add any moisture.
 Egyptian Magic is thick, so it takes a while to absorb.
 Once it does, it adds incredible moisture to the skin.

-Egyptian Magic in the 4oz jar usually retails from $37 to $39, but I have seen it at Walmart for less.
+Egyptian Magic in the 4oz jar usually retails from $37 to $39 from authorized retailers, like Walmart (Amazon price may vary).
 If you find a much cheaper price, you are probably not buying the real product.
 This is a popular product, so there are fakes.
 Sadly, the fakes are difficult to spot from the outside.
 Thankfully, counterfeit versions never try hard enough to duplicate what the product looks like inside.
 If your product does not look like the picture I provided above or the one of a near empty jar below, do not use it.
 Fake products are not regulated and the ingredients inside could harm.
 The super shiny appearance of the balm-like product disappears a bit once you get past the top layer, but it will never look matte as a lot of the fakes do.